vercel/examples/README.md

 We're excited to have you participate in Vercel's EAPs.
 In this repository, you will find everything you need to get started testing Vercel's Edge Middleware features.

-Edge Middleware is a Vercel technology that allows our customers to run Javascript code at the Edge right before a request is processed.
+Edge Functions is a Vercel technology that allows our customers to run Javascript code at the Edge right before a request is processed.
 Based on the incoming request shape, the customer can perform effects on the response such as rewriting, redirecting, adding headers or intercepting the request and respond.
 This enables a number of interesting features such as performing effects based on the user agent, A/B testing, country blocking, etc.

 **How to use this repository**